wwt/SwiftCurrent/.github/guides/Getting Started with SwiftUI.md

 ## Overview

-This guide will walk you through getting a [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html) up and running in a new iOS project.
+This guide will walk you through getting a `Workflow` up and running in a new iOS project.
 If you would like to see an existing project, clone the repo and view the `SwiftUIExample` scheme in `SwiftCurrent.xcworkspace`.

 The app in this guide is going to be very simple.
-It consists of a view that will host the [WorkflowLauncher](https://wwt.github.io/SwiftCurrent/Structs/WorkflowLauncher.html), a view to enter an email address, and an optional view for when the user enters an email with `@wwt.com` in it.
+It consists of a view that will host the `WorkflowLauncher`, a view to enter an email address, and an optional view for when the user enters an email with `@wwt.com` in it.
 Here is a preview of what the app will look like:

 ![Preview image of app](https://raw.githubusercontent.com/wwt/SwiftCurrent/main/.github/wiki/swiftUI.gif)